 A restaurateur who demonstrates creativity in entrepreneurship and integrity in restaurant operations.
 Must have been in the restaurant business for at least 10 years.
 Must not have been nominated for a James Beard Foundation chef award in the past five years.

-- Ken Oringer, Boston (Little Donkey, Toro, Uni, and others)
+- Jamie Bissonnette and Ken Oringer, JK Food Group, Boston (Little Donkey, Toro, Coppa)

 Outstanding Wine Program

 A restaurant or bar that demonstrates excellence in wine service through a carefully considered wine list and a well-informed approach to helping customers choose and drink wine.

 A beer, wine, or spirits producer who demonstrates consistency and exceptional skill in his or her craft.

 - Deirdre Heekin, La Garagista Farm + Winery, Barnard, VT